Probationary Periods

 The manager should always keep full, clear records and documentation of probationary period meetings throughout the probationary process.

-If the employee is experiencing problems at any stage during his/her probationary period, the manager should discuss these with the employee and not wait until the next scheduled probationary period review meeting.
+If the employee is experiencing problems at any stage during his/her probation, the manager should discuss these with the employee and not wait until the next scheduled probationary period review meeting.
 The primary purpose is to bring about a sustained improvement in performance and to ensure that the employee has had sufficient opportunities to achieve this.

 Dismissal following a probationary period